dotlang/language/README.md

 - Some basic methods are provided by default for all classes: `equals`, `toString`, `getHashCode`.
 You can override the default implementation, simply by adding these methods to your class.
 - You can define default values for method parameters (e.g. `int func1(int x, int y=0)`).
 - You can not have methods with the same name.
-- There is no specific constructor.
-If class wants, it can define methods to create instance of it and other can use the static instance of the class to invoke that method.
-The `@` operator allocates a new instance of the current class on heap:
+- The constructor method should be named `new` or `_new` (Of course having only `_new` means other can only use the statis instance).
+If class wants, it can define these methods to create instance of it which can be called through the static instance of the class.
+The `@` built-in function allocates a new instance of the current class on heap:
 ```
 //MyClass.e
 MyClass new() { return @; }